getify/You-Dont-Know-JS/es6 & beyond/ch3.md

    However, don't panic about the performance implications.
 Because ES6 modules have static definitions, the import requirements can be statically scanned, and loads will happen preemptively, even before you've used the module.

    ES6 doesn't actually specify or handle the mechanics of how these load requests work.
 There's a separate notion of a Module Loader, where each hosting environment (browser, Node.js, etc.) provides a default Loader appropriate to the environment.
-The importing of a module uses a string value to represent where to get the module (URL, file path, etc), but this value is opaque in your program and only meaningful to the Loader itself.
+The importing of a module uses a string value to represent where to get the module (URL, file path, etc.), but this value is opaque in your program and only meaningful to the Loader itself.

-   You can define your own custom Loader if you want more fine-grained control than the default Loader affords -- which is basically none, since it's totally hidden from your program's code.
+   You can define your own custom Loader if you want more fine-grained control than the default Loader affords -- which is basically none, as it's totally hidden from your program's code.

-As you can see, ES6 modules will serve the overall use-case of organizing code with encapsulation, controlling public APIs, and referencing dependency imports.
+As you can see, ES6 modules will serve the overall use case of organizing code with encapsulation, controlling public APIs, and referencing dependency imports.
 But they have a very particular way of doing so, and that may or may not fit very closely with how you've already been doing modules for years.

 #### CommonJS